 Saimin – Probably the ultimate local comfort food.
 Saimin (rhymes with eye-bin) is Chinese in origin but has blended over the years to be truly unique to the Islands.
 According to Hawai’i Magazine “One of Hawai’i’s most traditional local foods, saimin is an iteration of a Chinese egg-noodle soup that was developed during the Islands’ plantation era.
 You can taste how the recipe has been touched by Hawai‘i history’s different immigrant groups, primarily the thin Chinese chow mein-inspired noodles wading in a Japanese dashi broth.
 As more migrations followed, more ingredients informally entered the mix—green onions, kamaboko, kimchi, Portuguese sausage, Spam—to create the recognizable bowls of saimin you see today.
 It’s become so iconic you can order it at sporting events at Aloha Stadium, even McDonald’s locations across Hawaii.
 Star Noodle on Maui is one of the island’s go-to saimin shops.“

 Poke – It’s not sushi, it’s poke.
 And it’s pronounced PO-keh!
 Many pronounce it like ‘Pokey’ as in ‘Do the Hokey Pokey‘ but the sure fire way to blend in while traveling in Hawai’i is to pronounce it correctly.
 Most often Poke is made from Ahi (yellowfin tuna), shoyu sauce (we say shoyu in Hawai’i, the mainland says ‘Soy Sauce’), onions, and any number of other flavors like sesame oil, avocado, seaweed, Sriracha and more.
-Our favorite Poke comes from Foodland grocery store in Kihei (blog on Foodland Poke will be coming up shortly).
+Our favorite Poke comes from Foodland grocery store in Kihei (you can read more about our favorite island Poke here ).
 If you’re not sure if you like it or not sure what flavor you love best, they will give you a free sample to try.
 A close runner up is Tamura’s which is a local liquor store/deli that can be found in 4 locations on Maui with one being located on Dairy road just after you leave the Kahului Airport!
 Perfect stop for when you’ve just gotten off the plane and you’re starving because the airplane food was yuck!

 Shoyu – As mentioned above, in Hawai’i we call soy sauce by the name ‘Shoyu ‘ and it’s as much a staple as ketchup and mustard on the mainland.
 So though Shoyu isn’t unique to the Islands, but what we call it is really a regional thing.
 Wanna sound ‘local’, don’t ask for soy sauce.